 I’m a bit of a control freak.
 My home is perfectly organized and color-coordinated.
 I’m obsessed with making lists, managing my google calendar, and I’m constantly updating my five-year life plan.
-My husband calls me bossy and my dog complains that I’m overprotective, and they’re both right.
+My husband calls me bossy and my dog says I’m overprotective, and they’re both right.
 I think I’m in charge of my life, but God is laughing at me and my silly, self-imposed OCD.
-Control is an illusion, because change is inevitable and unpredictable.
+Control is an illusion because change is inevitable and unpredictable.

 2016 was full of unexpected moments, I think for all of us.
 Some people are calling it the worst year ever.
 I personally experienced a lot of setbacks this year.
 I suffered serious illness, the loss of a loved one, a car accident, a forced relocation from my home due to mold, and my dog almost died (though this happens every year because she’s a little rascal that gets into everything).